sletz/faust-mcp/README.md

 - C++ compiler (`g++`) with C++11+ support
 - Python package `mcp`
 - See `requirements.txt` for client dependencies
+- Optional: `dawDreamer` for the alternative DawDreamer-based server

 ## Environment variables